grzesiek-galezowski/tdd-ebook/manuscript/210_How_are_objects_composed.md

 }
 ~~~

 There, we did it, but again, the levels now must be supplied by whoever creates the `Game`.
-In our case, this is the `Main()` method of our application:
+Where do we put them?
+In our case, the only choice left is the `Main()` method of our application, so this is exactly what we are going to do:

 {lang="csharp"}
 ~~~